Installation

 Development

 Recommended for most users.
-Installs the topos executable and MCP server, then offers to install GitNexus if npm is available.
+Installs the topos executable — which is both the CLI and, via topos mcp, the MCP server — then offers to install GitNexus if npm/pnpm is available.

 The installer: